lasobrie/object-detection-railways/README.md

 > **GPU note:** Training benefits from an NVIDIA GPU + CUDA.
 CPU-only works for small tests but will be slow.
 If you install `torch` manually for your platform/CUDA, do it **before** installing `ultralytics` or pin the appropriate wheel from https://pytorch.org.

 ## Dataset
-This notebook downloads the public Kaggle dataset:
+This notebook uses images from the Virginia Tech Systems Performance Lab.
+An alternative may be to use open-source data which can be downloaded via Kaggle.
+For example:
 - **salmaneunus/railway-track-fault-detection** (via `kagglehub`)

 At runtime it copies the dataset into a local folder: